Relocation Of Children

 - A plan for visitation/parenting time with the other parent

 - Your reasons for moving i.e., economic necessity, financial hardship, safety concerns, etc.

 - Plan for transportation of child(ren) to and from visits: who will pay, who will transport, length of travel, mode of transportation, etc.

 - Access to child(ren)’s school records via an internet portal or some other means

 - Status and amount of child support payments

 - Child preference

-- Past participation by parent in schooling, extracurricular activities and daily routine of child(ren)
+- Past participation by a parent in schooling, extracurricular activities and daily routine of the child(ren)

 - Residence of siblings

 - Location and proximity to any extended relatives